saarth2712/Glassdoor_Data_Science_Jobs/README.md

 ### 8. Extract State Information
 - Create a `State` column by extracting the last two characters from the `Location` column.

+## Conclusion

+This script performs essential data-cleaning tasks to prepare the dataset for further analysis or modeling.
+You can easily adapt this pipeline to fit other datasets or adjust the functions to handle specific edge cases.

 ## Authors